Russel Gartner

 Russel Gartner (born 16 September 1955), also known by the nickname of "Frog eyes", is an Australian former rugby league footballer who played in the 1970s and 1980s.
-An international representative three-quarter, He played for Manly, Balmain and Easts in the NSWRFL premiership.
+An international representative three-quarter, He played for Manly-Warringah, Eastern Suburbs and Balmain in the NSWRFL premiership.

 Biography

-Gartner came from a family with a strong rugby league background with his father Jim and uncle Clive playing for the Canterbury-Bankstown Bulldogs, while his nephew Daniel Gartner would later play for Manly-Warringah and represent Australia.
+Gartner came from a family with a strong rugby league background with his father Jim and uncle Clive playing for the Canterbury-Bankstown Bulldogs (all three were pacey outside backs), while his cousin Daniel Gartner, a back rower, would later also play for Manly-Warringah (winning a Premiership in 1996) and represent Australia.